dxw/playbook/src/govpress-unit/support.md

   styling of a site or its functionality.
 Tickets in this view should have a corresponding Trello card in the
   [Oak Squad board](https://trello.com/b/pF46aRdl/govpress-oak-squad).
-- **GovPress Spruce squad** for development tasks that take more than 0.5 days.
+- **GovPress scoping and discussion** for development tasks that take more than 0.5 days.
   This work may need to be scoped in more detail and the relevant Delivery and Squad Lead should be made aware of it.
 If a task is very complex, colleagues may want to close the ticket (to meet our Zendesk SLAs) and schedule the work